 Sahaj refers to a mental state with the least intrusion of ego.
 It is a partition of awareness where one enters inner peace and serenity.
 When we go beyond ego, we reach a state of purity and freedom.
 Sahaj transcends our default states of waking, dreaming, and sleeping.
-It is said to be the place where the soul returns before we incarnate.
+It is said to be where the soul returns before we incarnate.

 The Beginnings of Sahaj Samādhi

 The meditative process for achieving this state is dhyāna.
 You can find this process in the Yoga Sutras of Patanjali.
 In this Hindu system, Dhyana is the seventh limb of the Eightfold Path of Yoga.
 Other Eastern methods of mediation teach techniques identical under a variety of names.